-At the start of 2005 Grails returned to the US from a month long European tour.
-Stepping off the plane most of the band walked in one direction and the violinist strayed off in another.
+At the start of 2005 Grails returned to the US from a month-long European tour.
+Stepping off the plane, most of the band walked in one direction and the violinist strayed off into another.
 It ended up being the last time most anyone would see or talk to him.
-A bandmate of 3 records and 5 years had vanished only to exist in the form of vague rumors (violin hocked for petty cash, living on the streets, etc).
-As the varied reports of brief encounters and sightings grew stranger and darker, the band started a series of recordings called Black Tar Prophecies.
-The remaining members had particular dissatisfactions with how the band had been grouped into the innocuous contemporary ''post-rock'' movement.
-This frustration, combined with newly liberated instrumental roles, introduced new possibilities for the band''s sound.
-In this way the collected Black Tar Prophecies ends up being a more idiosyncratic mission statement for future Grails recordings, revealing their fondness for the groundfloor 60''s and 70''s experimental artists that saw music as a process of discovery as opposed to the pre-conceived, pre-parametered, commodified sport that underground music has become.
-A parallel is now forming between Grails and old-school experimental bands like Faust who, rejecting their past, started over from the beginning to build new languages in music.
+A bandmate for three albums in five years had vanished only to exist in the form of vague rumors.
+As the varied reports of brief encounters and sightings grew stranger and darker, the band began a series of recordings called Black Tar Prophecies.
+With newly liberated instrumental roles came new possibilities for the band’s sound.
+In this way the collected Black Tar Prophecies Vols.
+1, 2, & 3 ends up being a more idiosyncratic mission statement for future Grails recordings, revealing their fondness for the ‘60s and ‘70s experimental artists that saw music as a process of discovery.
+A parallel was now forming between Grails and pioneering experimental bands like Faust who, rejecting their past, started over from the beginning to build new languages in music.

-The Black Tar Prophecies is a massive evoltionary step in the established Grails sound and it is shrouded in change and pain.
-The somewhat clinical studio sound and recording style which has established them a tremendous following has been replaced with a much more free and conceptual recording style.
-This method liberated the group in the studio and these recordings feel much more open, heavy and for lack of a better term “psychadelic.”
-We''re not talking about the cliché co-opted psychadelic fashion, but psychadelia as a reckless embrace of new states of mind and possibilities.
-This sound has always existed within a Grails song but now it''s been heavilly pushed to the foreground.
-Perhaps even more elloquently and simply stated, Black Tar Prophecies 1-3 is their best record yet.
+Remastered for vinyl and reissued for the first time in over a decade, Black Tar Prophecies Vols.
+1, 2, & 3 is a massive evolutionary step in the established Grails sound and is shrouded in change and pain.
+The somewhat clinical studio sound and recording style with which they had established a tremendous following has been replaced with a much more free and conceptual recording style.
+This method liberated the group in the studio and these recordings feel much more open, heavy, and psychedelic.
+This sound has always existed within Grails, but it was here that it became their identity.

 all rights reserved